Heymity/MolecularLibCore/README.md

 There are both rich text methods and normal string manipulation methods, the rich text ones have two overloads, one using strings and one with StringBuilder, which is more efficient for calling more than one methods in a chain like in the example above

-The non rich text methods are:
+The non-rich text methods are:
 ```c#

 myString.ToColor()